iExecBlockchainComputing/documentation/for-developers/confidential-computing/create-your-first-gramine-app.md

-You just built and run your Gramine application, now you can go a step further with:
+You have built and run your Gramine application, you can now go further with:

 * [Access confidential assets from your app](access-confidential-assets.md)
 * [Protect the result](end-to-end-encryption.md)